wojciechgabrys-innovibe/best-practices-frontend/old/004-canceling-abandoned-orders.md

 }
 ```

-### A Note on Job Delays
+### A&nbsp;Note on Job Delays

 There's no guarantee workers will pick the job up exactly after the delay period passes.
 If the queue is busy and not enough workers are running, our `MonitorPendingOrder` job may not run enough times to send the 3 SMS reminders before canceling the order.

 To increase the chance of your delayed jobs getting processed on time, you need to make sure you have enough workers to empty the queue as fast as possible.
-This way, by the time the job becomes available, a worker process will be available to run it.
+This way, by the time the job becomes available, a&nbsp;worker process will be available to run it.